brain2cpu/BFU/README.md

 BFU is a [.NET Core](https://dotnet.microsoft.com/download) 2.1 project created out of the need of combining local code editing with the necessity of immediate deployment of the changes to some remote locations and the convenience of local (optional incremental) copies.
-Being a Core application it is command line based and configured with a json file (there are plans for a Windows GUI version however) but compatible with almost all operating systems (see the link above).
+Being a Core application it is command line based and it is configured with a json file (there are plans for a Windows GUI version however), but compatible with almost all operating systems (see the link above).
 BFU currently supports SCP and FTP.

+##Features

+ - Detects file changes (creation, update) in a selected local folder.
+ - Uploads changed files to any number of remote SCP or FTP servers.
+ - Copies changed files to specified folders on local or mounted drives.
+ - Every file operation can be executed in a separate thread.
+ - All operations can be logged.
+ - Can keep a list of changed files.
+ - Remote connections can:
+    - reconnect if needed,
+    - create missing directories (on multiple levels if required).
+ - For SCP connections only it permits:
+    - overwriting a readonly file,
+    - creating a file in a readonly directory,
+    - using sudo for the commands above (if the remote system is correctly configured),
+    - executing custom commands after every upload.

 ## Requirements

 If your developer machine doesn't already support .NET core you must download and install the corresponding version from the link above.
-Windows 10 should have all you need in this respect so all my examples will go with Mac (64bit), so you should go now with
+Windows 10 should have all you need in this respect so all my examples will go with Mac (64bit), so you should now go with
 [Download .NET Core SDK](https://dotnet.microsoft.com/download/thank-you/dotnet-sdk-2.2.101-macos-x64-installer).

 ## First steps